For the Institute of Evolutionary Ecology and Conservation Genomics we are looking for a/an

 We seek to increase the proportion of women in research and teaching and particularly encourages qualified female scientists to apply for this position.

 As a rule, full-time positions can be split.

 Severely disabled applicants with equal aptitude will be given preferential

-a relevant PhD in evolutionary ecology or a related field
+A relevant PhD in biology or a related field

 Seize the opportunity and join us in shaping the future of the University!